Get started with RCS

 - Accept RBM tester invitation: You will receive a Google tester invitation message on your device once the number is added for testing.
 If you receive this invitation, select Make me a tester and wait for confirmation.

-- Add the phone number(s) of your prepared test device(s) to your sender configuration in Infobip.
+- Add the phone number(s) of your prepared test device(s) to your sender configuration on the Infobip interface.

 IMPORTANTOnly safelisted numbers can receive test messages while the sender is in the In testing phase.

-You can add test devices in the initial flow after creating a sender.
+You can add test devices in the following stages:

 The web interface: